abilandz/PH8124/Lecture_2/Lecture_2.md

   * script
 * `<option(s)>` : Options (or flags) are used to modify the default behaviour of command.
 Options are indicated either with:
   * **-** (single dash) followed by single character(s), or
-  * **--** (two consecutive dashes) followed by more descriptive explanation about what needs to be modified in the default behaviour of command.
+  * **\-\-** (two consecutive dashes) followed by more descriptive explanation about what needs to be modified in the default behaviour of command.

-For instance, the frequently used flags **-a** and **--all** are synonyms, in a sense that they modify the default behavior of command in exactly the same way.
+For instance, the frequently used flags **-a** and **\-\-all** are synonyms, in a sense that they modify the default behavior of command in exactly the same way.
 The first version is easier to type, but the meaning of the second one is easier to memorize.
 Example for **date** command:

 ```bash
 $ date -u